DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2021-07-21-data-report-research.md

 ### When participants would use the reports

-Participants said that they would refer to the status report during the recruitment cycle.
+Participants said that they would refer to the status report regularly during the recruitment cycle.
 They would use the data to monitor how fast courses were filling up.

-They would use the progress report to help review their processes at the end of each recruitment cycle.
+Participants would use the progress report less frequently during the recruitment cycle.
+But they would also use it when reviewing their processes at the end of the cycle.

 ### Seeing where candidates leave the application process